December 4, 2022

 - By default, your Exploration reports are visible only to you.
 If you want to share the report (with Read-only permissions), click the Share icon in the top-right corner.
 Then other users who have access to the property will be able to see it as well (but not edit it) in the list of Explorations.
-If you want to do changes to a report (created by someone else), you will have to duplicate the report first.
+If you want to change a report (created by someone else), you will have to duplicate the report first.

 - A green shield in the top-right corner means that no sampling was applied to the report.
 If the shield is yellow, then sampling has kicked in.

-- If you want to unshare the report that is already shared, in the top right corner you will see an un-share icon.
-You can also go to the list of all reports in the Exploration, click 3-dots next to that report, and then un-share.
+- If you want to unshare the report that is already shared, in the top right corner, you will see an unshare icon.
+You can also go to the list of all reports in the Exploration, click 3 dots next to that report, and then un-share.

-- Double-click on a segment/dimension in the Variables tab and it will be automatically added to the Tab Settings column.
+- Double-click on a segment/dimension in the Variables tab, and it will be automatically added to the Tab Settings column.

-- Drag a segment/dimension over another segment/dimension (in the Tab Settings tab) and it will be replaced.
+- Drag a segment/dimension over another segment/dimension (in the Tab Settings tab), and it will be replaced.